-Opioid Makers Face Wave of Lawsuits in 2019
+Opioid-Makers Face Wave of Lawsuits in 2019

 How we got here

 Some of that internal information could be explosive, changing the way America views the opioid crisis.
-We know already that in the 1990s there was growing pressure in the healthcare industry to treat pain more aggressively.
-Purdue Pharma created a game-changing long-acting opioid called Oxycontin.
-The firm marketed the drug aggressively to doctors as a safe medication that provided long-term relief.
+We know already that in the 1990s there was growing pressure in the health care industry to treat pain more aggressively.
+Purdue Pharma created a game-changing, long-acting opioid called Oxycontin.
+The company marketed the drug aggressively to doctors as a safe medication that provided long-term relief.

 "In fact, the rate of addiction amongst pain patients who are treated by doctors is much less than one percent," claimed one of the company's advertisements at the time, aimed at convincing skeptical physicians.
 "These drugs should be used much more than they are for patients in pain."

-In their lawsuits, local and state governments claim that dozens of companies, including drug makers, suppliers, and pharmacies made billions of dollars flooding the U.S. with a variety of prescription pain pills.
+In their lawsuits, local and state governments claim that dozens of companies — including drugmakers, suppliers and pharmacies — made billions of dollars flooding the U.S. with a variety of prescription pain pills.
 Critics also say there was a concerted effort by firms to mislead the public and physicians about the dangers.

-One of the arguments being made is that pharmacies and drug distributors, including Walgreens, Wal-Mart and CVS, knew that they were selling too many pills, helping to create dangerous levels of addiction and a new black market.
+One of the arguments being made is that pharmacies and drug distributors, including Walgreens, Walmart and CVS, knew that they were selling too many pills, helping to create dangerous levels of addiction and a new black market.

 We now also know that the public health risk was severe.

 Since 1999, millions of Americans have abused prescription opioids.
-The federal government reports more than 130 people now die each day from opioid overdoses, though not all of those drugs were obtained by prescription.
+The federal government reports that more than 130 people now die each day from opioid overdoses, though not all of those drugs were obtained by prescription.

 The growing number of people who became addicted also overwhelmed many government agencies, from law enforcement to drug rehab clinics to foster care programs.
 That's where a lot of these lawsuits come in.
 Thousands of local and state governments, tribes and cities argue that companies should pick up the tab for battling the epidemic.